YubicoLabs/yed-spoke-example/README.md

 3. A dialog will open.
 Click **Requested Item Record** and select the **Request Number** from earlier e.g. REQ0010001
 4. Click **Run Test**
 5. Click **Your test has finished running.
 View the flow execution details.**
-6. This will open the Exectuion Details for the test run
+6. This will open the Execution Details for the test run
 7. Click the **YED Shipment Request** action.
-The Steps section will show the list of steps executed inside of the action, and the step configuraiton details
+The Steps section will show the list of steps executed inside of the action, and the step configuration details

 ## Call the flow from a workflow